besheraj/milestone4/testing.md

 * Fill in the email and click on "Reset My Password" will return "We have sent you an e-mail.
 Please contact us if you do not receive it within a few minutes."
 * If the email not exist will return "The e-mail address is not assigned to any user account."
 * If click on Back to Login will direct to Login Page.

+## Profile:
+* Click on Change My Password will direct to Change My Password page.
+* Click on Change Your Email will direct to Change Your Email page.
+* Click on Edit My Profile will direct you to update profile page.

 ## Quiz List:
 ### User: